ngs-course/ngs-course.github.io/Course_Materials/visualization/tutorial/000_example.md

 1. Examine coverage
       - High/low coverage
       - No coverage
-2. Visualize alternative splicing
+2. Visualise alternative splicing
       - RNA alignment against DNA, not cDNA
 3. Look for base changes -- > SNPs
       - Complete grey reads --> no mismatches
       - Coloured bases --> Change
 	    - Coverage track os only coloured if >20% of the reads support the variant
-      - Reads are shadowed acording to quality
+      - Reads are shadowed according to quality
 	    - Darker --> good quality
-	    - Ligther --> bad quality
+	    - Lighter --> bad quality
-      - Bases are also shadowed acording to quality
+      - Bases are also shadowed according to quality
 	    - Darker --> good quality
-	    - Ligther --> bad quality
+	    - Lighter --> bad quality
-      - Inspecting a SNP (chr11:1,018,335-1,018,412)
+      - Inspecting a SNP (``chr11:1,018,335-1,018,412``)
 	    - Look at the coverage bar --> percentage and counts
 	    - Sort alignment by base
-      - Inspecting a homozigous variant (chr11:1,019,336-1,019,413)
+      - Inspecting a homozygous variant (``chr11:1,019,336-1,019,413``)
             - All reads support the variant but 1
             - The reference read quality is 0
 4. Load SNP data
-      - File > Load from server > Annotations > Variantion and repeats > dbSNP 1.3.7
+      - File > Load from server > Annotations > Variation and repeats > dbSNP 1.3.7